2nd night in Canmore, AB. First off, got all the laundry done, folded and packed. I was getting down to the last clean outfit.

 We got up at 4 am to get ready to go to Lake Louise.
 It’s an hour’s drive from Canmore.
 Luckily there was a 24 hour, A & W drive thru so didn’t have to make breakfast.

 We got to Lake Louise at 7 and already the main parking lot was almost filled but we got a spot.

 There is a deck along the water’s edge where everyone waits for a space to pose.
-The woman in front of me was finished and offered to take photos of the pugs and I.

 While we were waiting, other people came up and started taking pictures of Eve and Raisin (because they’re so cute).